fbraem/mqweb/api/queue.md

 ###JSON Object

-When using a JSON POST request you can post a JSON object with names like the query parameters.
+When using an application/json POST request you can post a JSON object with names like the query parameters.

+> All URL parameters and query parameters are ignored except for the URL parameter for
+> the name of the queuemanager.

     {
       'QName' : 'T*',